simoninireland/epyc/doc/experiment.rst

 .. automethod:: Experiment.resultsdict

+The ``ResultsDict`` type is an alias for this structure.
 The dict has three top-level keys:

 .. autoattribute:: Experiment.PARAMETERS
    :annotation: